 Vince Russo once booked a WCW show with Bret Hart and Goldberg in the main event that drew 145,000 buys (per Wrestlenomics).
 At the time, pay-per-views cost around $20, whereas today that number is closer to $50.
 His opinion and understanding of today’s wrestling economy should be taken with a grain of salt.

 Russo’s latest effort to curry favor with Vince McMahon could not be more obvious.
-Russo has been begging for a job with WWE despite claiming he would never speak to McMahon again.
+Russo has been begging for job with WWE despite claiming he would never speak to McMahon again.
 That WWE gig is likely still not coming, even though Vince Russo is making his best efforts to bury the competition.

 What do you think of this story?
 Let us know in the comments!